meeran2019/microservice-architecture/Overview.md

 - Create the shared library depending upon the technologies used.
 - Shared library will call dynamically from Jenkinsfile.

 **For Java applications:**
 - When developer push the code to Github, with the help of webhook, it will trigger the jenkins pipeline.
+- From github, source code is downloaded which includes Jenkinsfile, pom.xml and Dockerfile.
+- pom.xml which defines the dependencies, plugins and build settings.
+- 'mvn clean install' will validate, compile, test and deploy into local m2 repository.
 -